 These statements have had quite an influence on me lately.
 When I get to my desk in the morning, I nearly always start with a spell of freewriting (some call it automatic writing), using a fountain pen and sensuous letter paper that allows the ink flow more smoothly.
 My starting point is usually something that has struck me recently – often a conversation from the day before, or something I have encountered in my morning reading.
 Then I write down whatever relevant thoughts come to mind.
 This activity always frees up unexpected associations – memories, insights, experiences.
 They seem to float in from my peripheral vision.

-And yet... from time to time I do feel a desire to formulate a book outline.
-Seeing the chapter headings on the page helps me as writer to step back from the detail and take in the wider picture.
-It allows me to ponder what order might work best for readers.
-And it crystallises the shape of the book and sets boundaries – I'm not a musician myself but I understand a framework can make improvisation easier.
+And yet... from time to time I do feel a desire to formulate an outline.
+Seeing the major headings on the page helps me as writer to step back from the detail and glimpse the wider picture and to ponder what order will work best for readers.
+It crystallises the shape of the book and sets boundaries – I'm not a musician myself but I understand a framework can make improvisation easier.

 The chapter headings are not slabs of concrete or stone.
 They are more like a menu with a few enticing dishes on it.
 A menu offering a thousand items would be almost impossible to navigate.

 I have created many outlines over time, and each one seems better than the last.
 But it is always replaced by another.